Remix Application Logging Integration

 - Ensure

-logtide.server.tshas the.server.tssuffix — without it, the client bundle may try to import server-only code - Check DSN is set:
+logtide.server.tshas the.server.tssuffix — without it, the client bundle may try to import server-only code - Check credentials are set:

 ”Cannot use import statement outside a module”